I improved my skills and drumming knowledge by spending a few months on Drumeo Edge.

-Here is what they have on Drumeo Edge platform:
+Here is what they have on the Drumeo Edge platform:

 Is the Drumeo app worth it?

-The annual plan costs $20 a month for more than 500 hours of video material.
+The annual plan costs $25 monthly for more than 500 hours of video material.

-Including all other benefits like community feedback, great coaches and a perfect user experience in the app, I would say it is worth it.
+Including all other benefits like community feedback, great coaches, and a perfect user experience in the app.

-Let’s say you have $20 a month to invest in your drumming.
+Let’s say you have $25 monthly to invest in your drumming.
 Do you have a better idea?

-Maybe some other platform, sure why not, or private 1 on 1 lesson, which is better than any online platform but in most countries, for $20, you can get only one.
+Some other platform, sure, why not, or private 1 on 1 lesson, which is better than any online platform but in most countries, for $20, you can get only one.

-You can always try it out for 7 days and see it for yourself.
+You can always try it out for 7 days and see it yourself.

 They offer 500+ hours of drumming videos.
-With this amount, they have the biggest database in the drumming world, next to drumchannel.com.
+With this amount, they have the most extensive database in the drumming world, next to drumchannel.com.

-For any of you advanced drummers with 10+ years of experience, I advise starting slowly and going with a monthly subscription in case you want to focus on certain things.
+For any advanced drummer with 10+ years of experience, start slowly with a monthly subscription if you want to focus on certain things.

 For drum geeks or beginners, go with an annual subscription and enjoy lessons and various podcasts and shows.